clj-python/libpython-clj/docs/new-to-clojure.md

 1. [Practicalli](https://practicalli.github.io/clojure/)

-Practically has a page devoted purely to resources on learning Clojure at whatever level you are so if these starts do not speak to you please review the their [books page](https://practicalli.github.io/clojure/reference/books.html).
+Practicalli has a page devoted purely to resources on learning Clojure at whatever level you are so if these recommendations do not speak to you please review their [books page](https://practicalli.github.io/clojure/reference/books.html).